 - Terminal 3 is an eco-friendly facility powered by a solar roof.
-There are lounge-style seating areas, children’s play area, yoga rooms, power outlets and USB outlets, restrooms, etc. at this terminal building.
+There are lounge-style seating areas, children’s play areas, yoga rooms, power outlets, and USB outlets, restrooms, etc. at this terminal building.

 - Terminal 3 also houses United Club lounges and an American Express Centurion Lounge.